 Leading Cross-Cultural Teams (1.5 credits; elective)

 This course focuses on practical as well as theoretical tools, methodologies, and approaches that students will use throughout their supply chain career as they interact with clients, suppliers, business partners and colleagues across cultures and borders.
-Leadership, organizational management, team diversity, and cross-cultural communications topics will be covered in order to help students develop intercultural awareness and skills to foster sustainable relationships whether they are physically present or working remotely in virtual environments.
+Leadership, organizational management, team diversity, problem solving, cross-cultural awareness and communications topics will be covered in order to help students develop intercultural awareness and skills to foster sustainable relationships whether they are physically present or working remotely in virtual environments.

 Humanitarian Logistics (3 credits; elective)

 This course examines the supply chain challenges and strategies that are inherent in humanitarian relief efforts.
 Areas covered include both surge efforts (e.g., emergency and disaster response) as well as ongoing efforts (e.g., international relief and development projects).
 Students also examine the role and management of factors such as governments, NGOs, beneficiaries, infrastructure, donations, temporary structures, and country-specific conditions.
 The course demonstrates the importance of coordinating communications and efforts amongst stakeholders for maximum effectiveness.

 The Supply Chain Internship course provides students with an experience that links classroom learning with knowledge gained through an applied work setting.
 In addition to direct participation in a company, non-profit or governmental organization, students will complete career-focused assignments, a reflection, and a career development plan.
 Through these activities, students gain an understanding of the internship site’s mission, stakeholders, and culture as well as how to positively contribute to an organization’s supply chain activities.
 Students will obtain their own internships and gain approval prior to signing up for the course.